chrisnharvey/magicLAMP/docs/s3/index.md

 will store files in S3 as it allows you to use the same APIs that you will use in production as well as support for pre-signed URLs.

+**S3 Endpoint:** s3.localhost

+## Accessing the GUI

+MinIO has a built-in GUI which you can access at `s3.localhost`.
+Here you can create buckets, manage and upload files and more.

 ## Authentication

 You can configure the access key and secret used to access the S3 server in the